 - live-in babysitters

-- newspaper delivery people who deliver direct to customers
+- newspaper delivery people who deliver directly to customers

 - workers who provide 24-hour care within their own home as a family caregiver to an adult with a disability and are approved to do so by a community board